"The Rite": A Movie Review.

 "The Rite" (2011) Directed by Michael Hafstrom; written by Michael Petroni (bravo); suggested by the book by Matt Baglio; director of photography Ben Davis; edited by David Rosenbloom; music by Alex Heffes.
 Starring: Anthony Hopkins (Father Lucas -- Oscar worthy performance); Colin O'Donoghue (Michael Kovak); Alice Braga (Angeline); Ciaran Hinds (Father Xavier); Toby Jones (Father Mathew); Rutger Hauer (Istvan Kovak); Marta Gastini (Rosaria -- Oscar worthy debut!); and Maria Grazia Cuccinota (Aunt Andria).

-Interestingly, the script writer is also responsible for the text in the Narnia movies based on C.S.
+The script writer is also responsible for the text in the Narnia movies based on C.S.
 Lewis' allegory of Christianity.
-Mr. Lewis was a devoted Christian, a protestant, whose concern with the problem of evil in theology is visible in works such as God in the Dock, The Screwtape Letters, The Problem of Pain, but most especially in the film of his life where Anthony Hopkins portrayed Professor Lewis, Shadowlands.
+Mr. Lewis was a devoted Christian, a Protestant, whose concern with the problem of evil in theology is visible in works such as God in the Dock, The Screwtape Letters, The Problem of Pain, but most especially in the film of his life where Anthony Hopkins portrayed Professor Lewis, Shadowlands.

 It is love alone which defeats evil.
 The ability to love another person more than oneself (or as oneself) not merely brings us to God, but is God.
 More on this later. ("The Soldier and the Ballerina" and "Out of the Past.")